LAST UPDATED: 29/04/2022

 Step #1 Contact HZJZ

-Contact the county institute of public health (HZJZ) according to your current Croatian address called “boravište”.
+Contact the County Institute of Public Health (HZJZ) according to your current Croatian address called boravište.
 Call them and tell them that you want to get on the vaccination list.
 Each county HZJZ will provide you with the latest information.

-You must provide them with this information:
+You may provide them with the following information:

 - Date of birth